xuqiZhou/Scoreboard/readme.md

 3. Install app's dependencies
 $ npm install

-## Run the App
+# How to run the App

-# 1. Database Connection.
+## 1. Database Connection.
 Make sure MySql is running in the background and login as a root user.
 Create a database with name "scoreboard", or change the database name in the .env file to the database you have.
 Also in the .env file, change {{mypassword}} to your database password.

-# 2. Migration and Data Seeding.
+## 2. Migration and data seeding.
 In your terminal, run the following scripts

 $php artisan migrate

 $php artisan db:seed

-# 3. Start Back-end and Front-end
+## 3. Start both back-end and front-end
 In your terminal, run the following scripts

 $php -S localhost:8000 -t public

-open a new terminal, run
+Open a new terminal, run

 $npm run watch

-# 4. Use the App
+## 4. Use the App
 In your browser, go to localhost:8000